 Postdoctoral Training, Stanford University

-Dr. Tye is an Assistant Professor at Massachusetts Institute of Technology where her lab focuses on understanding how the brain processes the differences between positive and negative stimuli, and leveraging cutting-edge techniques to reprogram neural circuits to induce long lasting changes in behavior.
+Dr. Tye is an Associate Professor at Massachusetts Institute of Technology where her lab focuses on understanding how the brain processes the differences between positive and negative stimuli, and leveraging cutting-edge techniques to reprogram neural circuits to induce long lasting changes in behavior.
 She completed her postdoctoral training at Stanford University, and started her independent laboratory at Massachusetts Institute of Technology before moving to Salk.